garronej/chan-dongle-extended/README.md

 NOTE: This work in progress the API is likely to change greatly.

-An extension for chan_dongle that feature:
+An extension for asterisk chan_dongle that feature:

 * PIN/PUK codes:
      No need to disable LOCK anymore, list connected dongle that need to be